pkic/pkic.org/content/blog/2024/2024-09-27-drawbacks-pqc-tls.md

 ## Feedback
 Did you like the article?
-Please send your feedback at “dzacharo at yahoo.com”.
+Please send your feedback to “dzacharo at yahoo.com”.

+## Acknowledgements
+I would like to thank Kornél Réti and Tomas Gustavsson for reviewing this article and providing valuable comments.